 Uzbekistan

-• Inclusions: all accommodations, breakfasts, ground transportation, sightseeing, local guides, tour leader, workshops…
+• Inclusions: all accommodations, breakfasts, ground transportation, sightseeing, entrance to sites, local guides, tour leader

 Uzbekistan is in the heart of the Silk Road, halfway from the Far East and Europe, the land of ancient kingdoms, empires, khanates, brutal invasions, and the homeland of poets, artists, and kings.
 A melting pot of people, religions, ethnic groups flavors, art, and knowledge which is so clearly and proudly carried in everyday life.